 NOTE.
 3: Levels 5 and 6 describe Extended and Expert levels, at levels of proficiency more advanced than the minimum required Standard.
 As a whole, the scale will serve as benchmarks for training and testing, and in assisting candidates to attain the Operational Level (Level 4).

-LEVEL PRONUNCIATION Assumes a dialect and/ or accent intelligible to the aeronautical community.
-VOCABULARY FLUENCY COMPREHENSION INTERACTIONS ------- -- -- ------------ --------- --------------- --------------
+PRONUNCIATION Assumes a dialect and/ or accent intelligible to the aeronautical community.
+STRUCTURE Relevant grammatical structures and sentence patterns are determined by language functions appropriate to the task.
+VOCABULARY FLUENCY COMPREHENSION INTERACTIONS --- --- ------------ --------- --------------- --------------